 The Drum Block app turns your Lightpad Block into a drum pad, with a wide variety of LED layouts and MIDI modes designed for playing percussion.

 The Fader Block app lets you use your Lightpad Block to control 4 banks of 4 MIDI CC faders each.
 You can change the banks by pressing the Mode button on the Lightpad Block.
 You can edit:

 - What MIDI channel the faders send messages on

 - What MIDI CC message each fader sends

-- The behavior of faders and buttons: Toggle, Gate or Trigger
+- The behavior of the faders and buttons: Toggle, Gate or Trigger; and

 Create up to 4 note emitters by tapping the Lightpad Block’s surface.
 Your emitter’s placement and direction determine the chords and rhythms created.
 To reset, press the Lightpad Block’s Mode button.